shsdev/bookpagetuples-detect-eval-lib/README.md

 Introduction
 ------------

-DetectionResult evaluation against ground truth.
+Detection Result evaluation against ground truth.
 The evaluation process first creates the detection result and ground truth lists.
 It then counts each page tuple from the detection result that is in the ground truth as correctly identified tuple (true positive).
 Those that are not in the ground truth are